Actor-centered Representations for Action Localization in Streaming Videos: Related Work

 \textit{Weakly supervised}~\cite{escorcia2020guess,li2018videolstm,sharma2015action} reduce the dependency on training data by negating the need for spatial-temporal annotations and using either attention-based pooling~\cite{li2018videolstm,sharma2015action} or appearance-based linking from generic object detection-based proposals~\cite{escorcia2020guess}.
 They typically require video-level label annotations that are used to learn representations for recognition and use object-level labels and characteristics to select bounding box proposals from pre-trained object detection models.
 Hence, they may be constrained to localizing actions specific to classes from the detection models.

 \textit{Unsupervised} approaches~\cite{aakur2020action,soomro2017unsupervised} do not require annotations for labels or bounding boxes.
 Soomro \textit{et al.}~\cite{soomro2017unsupervised} use pre-trained object detection models to generate proposals and score each with a ``humanness'' score that ranks the likelihood of belonging to an action class and uses a knapsack-based algorithm to discover action classes to self-label videos.
 Aakur \textit{et al}~\cite{aakur2020action} use a predictive learning-based approach (PredLearn for brevity) to create spatial-temporal attention maps which are used to localize objects of interest.
-Similar to our approach, PredLearn anticipates the future spatial feature using a motion-weighted loss function at the feature level.
-However, it does not enforce consistency in actor-specific features such as geometry or contextualized representations that can help reject the background clutter and maintain context in prediction.
+Closely related to our approach, PredLearn anticipates the future spatial feature using a motion-weighted loss function at the feature level.
+However, it does not enforce consistency in actor-specific features such as geometry or contextualized representations to help reject the background clutter and maintain context in prediction.
+Additionally, we localize multiple actors together with learning robust features.